Isaac-Ola212/Movie-Revenue-and-Success-Prediction/README.md

 * Present insights through visualisations and an interactive dashboard.
 * Provide a dashboard that allows users to explore trends in movie performance.

+This project seeks to answer the following business questions:

+* Does increasing a movie's production budget lead to higher revenue?
+* Does movie popularity influence financial success?
+* Which genres generate the highest average box office revenue?
+* Can historical movie characteristics be used to predict commercial success?

 # Hypothesis and How to Validate

 ### Hypothesis 1